influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

    |query('SELECT count(sequestr) FROM "co2accumulator"."autogen".co2 WHERE sequestr < 0.25 GROUP BY location')
 ...
 ```
+In Example 4 above the first line shows a simple string assignment using a string literal.
+The second line shows use of the concatenation operator.
+Lines three and four show two different approaches to declaring complex string literals with and without internally escaped single quotation marks.
+The final example shows using a string literally directly in a method call.

 To make long complex strings more readable newlines are permitted within the string.

 **Example 5 &ndash; Multiline string**